- Journal of Law & Politics

 The Journal of Law & Politics is the first and only nonpartisan publication devoted exclusively to examining the interaction between law and politics.
 Founded in 1983 under the guidance of then-Circuit Judge Antonin Scalia, this interdisciplinary publication consists of articles, essays, and commentaries by scholars, practitioners and national political leaders.
 SL 269.

 VELJ is dedicated to providing a national forum for research and discussion in the areas of environmental and natural resource law.
 Published quarterly by Law School students, the journal includes articles by scholars, practitioners and environmental professionals, as well as student notes, on a broad array of topics from environmental justice to corporate liability.
 Room SL275.

 Virginia Journal of Criminal Law

-The Virginia Journal of Criminal Law, created in 2010, publishes scholarly articles on criminal law and procedure twice yearly.
+The Virginia Journal of Criminal Law, created in 2010, publishes scholarly articles on criminal law and procedure.
 The journal also sponsors legal symposia and conferences.
 Room SL161.

 Virginia Journal of International Law (VJIL)

 As the oldest continuously published, student-edited law review in the United States devoted exclusively to the fields of public and private international law, the Virginia Journal of International Law is considered by many to be the finest and most authoritative journal of its kind.
 Positions on the journal's editorial board are open to all students in the Law School and in other schools of the University who successfully complete a written tryout that is conducted every spring and fall.
 Room SL166.